GreengageDB/greengage/README.linux.md

     su - $USER # Apply settings
     ```

-5. Install the **correct** version of the Xerces-C++ library.
-To do this, go to [the next step of the main instructions](README.md#xerces).

-6. Update the library cache:
-    ```bash
-    sudo ldconfig
-    ```

-7. Make sure that you download yaml and psutil as submodules.
+5. Make sure that you download yaml and psutil as submodules.
 To do this, use `git clone --recurse-submodules` when downloading the source code.
 If you want to update the submodules, run:
     ```bash
     git submodule update --init --recursive --force
     ```